IoT Automation Trend Rides Next Wave of Machine Learning, Big Data

 Autonomizing the Unpredictable

 Of course, the factory floor remains the citadel of automation.
-Key factors at play are big data, ML and the general trend toward digitization, according to Juan Aparicio Ojea, head of advanced manufacturing automation, Siemens Corporate Technology.
+Key factors at play are big data, ML and the general trend toward digitalization, according to Juan Aparicio, head of advanced manufacturing automation, Siemens Corporate Technology.

-In traditional or classical automation, there is explicit motion programming, explains Ojeda.
+In traditional or classical automation, there is explicit motion programming, explains Aparicio.
 Tasks and procedures are static and repetitive.
 That’s due for change.

 “Historically, we have been very good at automating the predictable process.
 For example, the welding line in automotive assembly,” he said.
 This approach faces issues, if parts are not represented perfectly.
 And changing these systems is programming intensive.

-With next-generation autonomous automation, systems are based on ML modeling, rather than explicit programming, said Ojeda, who describes this as a move “from automating the predictable to autonomizing the unpredictable.”
+With next-generation autonomous automation, systems are based on ML modeling, rather than explicit programming, said Aparicio, who describes this as a move “from automating the predictable to autonomizing the unpredictable.”

 Edge Computing Fits